Incapable (Keyshia Cole song)

 "Incapable" is a song by American singer and songwriter Keyshia Cole from her seventh studio album, 11:11 Reset (2017).
 The song was written by Cole, Gabrielle Nowee, Marcella Araica, and Elijah Blake, with production being handled by Danja and Guitarboy.
 The song was released for digital download and streaming as the album's second single on August 25, 2017, by Epic Records.
 An R&B ballad, it is backed by an acoustic guitar and includes a sample of Rose Royce's 1976 single "I'm Going Down".
 Lyrically, the song discusses a relationship where one partner is putting in more effort than the other.
 Cole elucidated that the song was inspired by her own experiences in her previous romantic relationships.

 Music critics responded positively to "Incapable", praising Cole's vocals and its lyrics.
 An accompanying music video, directed by Mike Ho, was released on October 6, 2017.
 It takes place in a speakeasy and depicts Cole as she gets revenge on her boyfriend after suddenly finding out that he had been cheating on her.
 The video received positive reviews from critics, who praised its retro style theme.
-Cole performed the song live for the first time at The Wendy Williams Show on October 20, 2017.
+In further promotion, Cole performed the song on television programs such as the Soul Train Music Awards, The Wendy Williams Show, Love & Hip Hop: Hollywood, and Jimmy Kimmel Live!.

 Background and release

 "Incapable" was written by Keyshia Cole, Gabrielle Nowee, Marcella Araica, and Elijah Blake, while produced by Danja and Guitarboy.
 The audio was mixed by Jaycen Joshua, Maddoxx Chhim, and Araica.
 Randy Urbanski worked as the recording engineer, while Chhim provided additional support as assistant engineer.
 The vocals were produced by Cole, with assistance from Blake.
 The song was recorded and mixed at NRG Recording Studios in North Hollywood, Los Angeles.

 On July 24, 2017, she previewed the song during a studio session on the premiere of the fourth season of the reality television series Love & Hip Hop: Hollywood.
 Epic Records released the song for digital download and streaming on August 25, 2017, as the second single from 11:11 Reset, before distributing it to urban contemporary radio stations in the United States on September 17.
 On September 30, the song was ranked the fifth most-added single at urban adult contemporary radio.
 In October, Cole gave an interview about 11:11 Reset with Stephanie Ogbogu of Vibe.
 Cole explained the inspiration behind the song, saying: "This song channels my own experience as a woman, realizing that sometimes things are not completely about you.
-Sometimes it’s about someone else not being able to give you that.
+Sometimes it's about someone else not being able to give you that.
 Someone not being capable of even loving you the way that you love."